Ycastillo2003/Filtering-With-Grep/README.md

 ![image](https://github.com/user-attachments/assets/42ebd930-1787-4413-ad42-1330201108bb)

-- Using the CD to navigate to the logs directory.
+- Using the CD command to navigate to the logs directory.